hwangsaeul/hwangsaeul.github.io/build_from_sources.md

 ## Getting Started

 ### Install meson and ninja
-Meson 0.40 and newer is required.
+Meson 0.49 or newer is required.

 ### Build module
 You can get library and executables built running: